zendframework/zend-expressive/doc/book/application.md

 You can define the `Application` instance in several ways:

-- Direct instantiation (which requires providing several dependencies).
+- Direct instantiation, which requires providing several dependencies.
-- The `AppFactory` (which will use sane defaults, but allows injecting alternate container and/or router implementations.
+- The `AppFactory`, which will use sane defaults, but allows injecting alternate container and/or router implementations.
 - Via a dependency injection container; we provide a factory for setting up all aspects of the instance via configuration and other defined services.